4-nthn/docs/administration/updating-gibbon.md

     2. Download and unzip the latest version of Gibbon.
     3. Login to your Gibbon installation
     4. Go to Admin > System Admin > Active Sessions and enable Maintenance Mode, which will log out any non-administrative users.
-    5. The go to Admin > System Admin > Update
+    5. Then go to Admin > System Admin > Update
-    7. Update your install base with the newly downloaded files, taking care not to overwrite any additional modules and themes you have installed.
+    6. Update your install base with the newly downloaded files, taking care not to overwrite any additional modules and themes you have installed.
-    8. Refresh the Update page, and it should show there are some database updates to be run.
+    7. Refresh the Update page, and it should show there are some database updates to be run.
 Run these by pressing the Submit button.
-    9. If the new version includes a lot of theme changes, you may need to force refresh your page and go to Admin > System Admin > Cache Manager to clear the various caches.
+    8. If the new version includes a lot of theme changes, you may need to force refresh your page and go to Admin > System Admin > Cache Manager to clear the various caches.
-    10. In some cases you might need to log out and back in for all changes to be effective.
+    9. In some cases you might need to log out and back in for all changes to be effective.
-    11. Once you are satisfied that the update has been successful, return to Admin > System Admin > Active Sessions and disable Maintenance Mode.
+    10. Once you are satisfied that the update has been successful, return to Admin > System Admin > Active Sessions and disable Maintenance Mode.

     **Tips for updating via the command line**

-    For step 4: Supposing you have installed Gibbon in <code>/var/www/html/c/</code> you could run the following commands on your system:
+    For step 6: Supposing you have installed Gibbon in <code>/var/www/html/c/</code> you could run the following commands on your system:

       *  cd /var/www/html
       *  wget https://github.com/GibbonEdu/core/archive/v22.0.0.zip